tasmota/docs/docs/NeoPool.md

 RESULT = {"NPOnError":3}
 ```

-### Enhancements
+### ESP8266 Enhancements

-Using the command above we are now able to expand the WebGUI.

 #### Add buttons for filtration and light control

-We are now add two dummy buttons to control the filtration pump and the light.
+Add two dummy buttons to control the filtration pump and the light.

 First we define two dummy relay (which does not have any physical function) on two unused GPIO (here we use GPIO0 and GPIO4 where we define Tasmota Relay 1 and 2):